vy/vy.github.io/content/blog/post/20190425-elasticsearch-survival-guide.md

 [Eclipse Vert.x works around this entanglement](https://github.com/reactiverse/elasticsearch-client) in a yet another entangled way.
-Though I doubt if it will have a long lifetime given the reasons I listed above.
+Though I doubt if it will be granted a long life given the reasons I listed above.

 In summary, the official REST client (unfortunately) is still your best bet.